michaelockenden/algorand-flask/blog/blogpost.md

     submit = SubmitField('Create')
 ```

-The is one more neccesary parameter for creating an asset - the creator address.
+The is one more necessary parameter for creating an asset - the creator address.
 We will automatically put the current user's address as the creator.

 There are also four other addresses an asset can use: